cesar-douady/open-lmake/doc/src/autodep.md

   This requires to intercept `chdir` although no access is to be reported.
 - Symbolic link processing.
   Open-lmake lies in the physical world (and there is no way it can do anything else) and must be aware of any symbolic link traversal.
-  This includes the ones on the directory path.
+  This includes the ones on the dir path.
   So the spying code includes a functionality that resembles to `realpath`, listing all traversed links.

 Lying in the physical world means that symbolic links are handled like plain data files, except that there is a special bit that says it is a symbolic link.